GSA/fedramp-gov/pages/developing-a-plan-of-actions-milestones.md

 permalink: /developing-a-plan-of-actions-milestones/
 tag: developing-a-plan-of-actions-milestones
 ---
-<p>The Plan of Actions & Milestones (POA&M) is a key document in the security authorization package and for continuous monitoring activities.
-The POA&M facilitates a disciplined and structured approach to tracking risk mitigation activities.
-The POA&M includes security findings for the system from continuous monitoring activities and periodic security assessments such as the Annual Assessment.
-A POA&M describes the current disposition of any discovered vulnerabilities and system findings, and includes a CSP’s intended corrective actions for those findings.
-Agency AOs or designees are responsible for reviewing and approving POA&Ms, making their own risk-based decision both at the time of the initial assessment and during ConMon.  </p>
+<p>The Plan of Actions &amp; Milestones (POA&amp;M) is a key document in the security authorization package and for continuous monitoring activities.
+The POA&amp;M facilitates a disciplined and structured approach to tracking risk mitigation activities.
+The POA&amp;M includes security findings for the system from continuous monitoring activities and periodic security assessments such as the Annual Assessment.
+A POA&amp;M describes the current disposition of any discovered vulnerabilities and system findings, and includes a CSP’s intended corrective actions for those findings.
+Agency AOs or designees are responsible for reviewing and approving POA&amp;Ms, making their own risk-based decision both at the time of the initial assessment and during ConMon.  </p>
-<p>FedRAMP uses the POA&M to monitor the CSP’s progress in correcting these findings.
-A CSP applying for a FedRAMP JAB P-ATO, or a FedRAMP Agency ATO, must establish and maintain a POA&M for their system in accordance with the POA&M Template Completion Guide using the FedRAMP POA&M Template.
-The POA&M includes the:</p>
+<p>FedRAMP uses the POA&amp;M to monitor the CSP’s progress in correcting these findings.
+A CSP applying for a FedRAMP JAB P-ATO, or a FedRAMP Agency ATO, must establish and maintain a POA&amp;M for their system in accordance with the POA&amp;M Template Completion Guide using the FedRAMP POA&amp;M Template.
+The POA&amp;M includes the:</p>
 <ul>
 <li>Specific weaknesses or deficiencies in deployed security controls and the source of the identified weakness</li>
 <li>Severity of the identified security control weaknesses or deficiencies</li>